-It was just another day at the office until we got a quote request from a website owner in California.
-It was a first time for our team, as we only provided web design and development projects so far.
+It was another day at the office until we got a unique request from a new client.

-We were so used to clients asking for an “engaging” website.
-But this was the first time a client has asked us to design an “accessible” website.
+We were used to clients asking for an “engaging” website.
+This was the first time a client has asked us for an “accessible” website.

 Web Accessibility Lawsuits